 The Louisiana College Department of Safety and Security provides various programs and systems designed to enhance the safety and well-being of the College community.
 Campus security and fire safety procedures are discussed at new student orientation and residence hall orientation at the beginning of each semester.
 The Louisiana College Department of Safety and Security, Student Affairs, including Student Rights and Responsibilities, Residence Life, Residence Hall staff, Student Health Services and Counseling participate in forums and programs in residence halls to address students and to explain College security, public safety, and fire safety measures and procedures at Louisiana College.
 Members of the Louisiana College Department of Safety and Security department conduct crime prevention and general security and safety awareness presentations scheduled by the Louisiana College Department of Safety and Security department as well as when requested by various community groups, including students and employees of the College.
 During these presentations, the following information is typically provided: crime prevention tips, statistics on crime at Louisiana College, fire safety information, information regarding security procedures and practices, including encouraging participants to be responsible for their own security/safety and for the security/safety for others on campus, such as bystander training.
 New employee orientation includes the distribution of this very document.
 The Louisiana College Department of Safety and Security also periodically sponsors a women's self-defense class and will provide said class to any organization requesting.
 During the year, the Louisiana College Department of Safety and Security conducted events and presentations and staffed crime prevention tables.
-Louisiana College Department of Safety and Security also participates in Student Affairs programs.
-The Student Affairs areas conducted programs including information regarding alcohol education, fire safety, personal safety, and crime prevention for the Louisiana College community.
-Presentation were conducted for Resident Assistants, Student Orientation staff, on the following topics:
+Louisiana College Department of Safety and Security conducted programs including information regarding alcohol education, fire safety, personal safety, and crime prevention for the Louisiana College community.
+The Louisiana College Department of Safety and Security also participates in Student Affairs programs.
+The Student Affairs Presentation were conducted for Resident Assistants, Student Orientation staff, on the following topics: